You want to write a bestseller. Just admit it.

 Dekker wrote his first two novels over the course of three years.
 He also rewrote both of them from scratch and got published two years and three novels later.
 His best work did not come to him right away.

-In a series of videos, he explains how he came to the realization of the “unfair advantage” and understood why the first versions of his two novels did not work and have been constantly rejected.
+He explains how he came to the realization of the “unfair advantage” and understood why the first versions of his two novels did not work and have been constantly rejected.

 Now, he has written over 30 novels and sold over 10 million copies worldwide.